-To view the 3D solid with holes in a better means, select Realistic Visual Style on the View panel.
+To view the 3D solid with holes in a better means, select one of the Shade tools on the Shade toolbar.
 The solid will acquire a painted look matching the color of the layer, which the part resides.

-command are no longer interfering with your ability to read the drawing.
+Select the Shade tool on the Shade toolbar.
+The part is now a solid green color.
+The tessellation lines associated with the Hide command are no longer interfering with your ability to read the drawing.
 Your customers will most likely prefer this mode to the Hide command since they can visualize the product clearly.
-If you ever desire to return to standard viewing, choose the 2D Wireframe tool on the Visual Styles toolbar to return the drawing to the previous settings.
+If you ever desire to return to standard viewing, choose the 2D Wireframe tool on the Shade toolbar to return the drawing to the previous settings.